-Lastly, on 3 March 2010, the Company signed a services agreement with YTSeuropaconsultants, of which Mr de Silguy is the sole partner.
+On 3 March 2010, the Company signed a services agreement with YTSeuropaconsultants, of which Mr de Silguy is the sole shareholder.
 This agreement was authorised by the Board of Directors and approved by shareholders at the 6 May 2010 Shareholders' General Meeting.
-The agreement covers the provision of services as described in paragraph A.2 above, with oversight by the Audit Committee, in return for an annual flat fee of \notin 330,000 (ex.
+The agreement covers the provision of services as described in paragraph A.2 on page 180, with oversight by the Audit Committee, in return for an annual flat fee of \in 330,000 (ex.
 VAT) and has a duration of one year, renewable automatically.
-This agreement was renewed automatically for a new term of one year.
+This agreement was renewed automatically in 2011 and 2012 for a new term of one year.